-Geometry, Measurement and Statistics 1 Explorer Progress Book 21
+Geometry, Measurement and Statistics 4 Explorer Progress Book 21

 The Explorer Progress Book offers children the chance to try out the mathematics they have been learning in each activity group.
-In children's responses, teachers will be able to assess what progress individual children are making with the central ideas involved in every activity group.
+Through their responses, teachers will be able to assess what progress individual children are making with the central ideas.
 It should be stressed that the challenges in the Explorer Progress Book are not tests.
-There are no 'pass/fail' criteria; the challenges are simply designed to reveal how well children can use the mathematics they have been learning in a new situation.
+There are no pass or fail criteria; the challenges are simply designed to reveal how well children can use the mathematics they have been learning in new situations.

 Being able to use mathematics in an unfamiliar situation is a significant indicator of children's understanding.
-Many of the tasks set mathematics in a new or different context and, where possible, the challenges are set in an 'open' way, inviting children to show how they can reason with the ideas involved, rather than testing they have learned a routine solution to routine tasks.
+Many of the tasks set mathematics in a new or different context and, where possible, the challenges are set in an 'open' way, inviting children to show how they can reason with the ideas involved rather than testing whether they have learned a routine solution to routine tasks.